How to Perform SSL Pinning in iOS Apps

 Renewing a domain certificate retains the public/private key pair, but this is not always the case.
 But if you plan the update cycle rightly, you will be able to avoid the downtime for end users.

-Before the certificate is made active on the website, you must pin it in the app, in addition to the presently active certificate and then release an update.
-When we follow this step at Appinventiv to make secure iOS app we perform a quick test with the new certificate temporarily and test the app with both the certificates pinned.
+Before the iOS SSL certificate is made active on the website, you must pin it in the app, in addition to the presently active certificate and then release an update.
+When we follow this step at Appinventiv to make a secure iOS app, we perform a quick test with the new certificate temporarily and test the app with both the certificates pinned.

 FAQs About SSL Pinning in iOS Applications

-1. Where to store sensitive data in iOS app?
+1. Where to store sensitive data in an iOS app?

 The app’s sensitive data should always be stored in iCloud or Keychain in iOS or even in the database after proper encryption.

 SSL Pinning is one of the most common iOS app security tips.
 But in order to understand what it means, you will first have to know how SSL works.

 - A browser attempts to connect with a website which is secured with a SSL.
 The browser then requests the web server to identify itself.

 - Web server then sends the browser its SSL certificate copy.